JmmonJeremy/A-Python-SQLite-Tkinter-Victory-Log/README.md

 # Python SQLite Victory Log
 This is Python program that captures a daily log of personal victories by date into an SQLite database.
-You can add victories, update victories, view all of the victories, view specific victories, view victories from a day or a date range and view statistics about victories
+You can add victories, update victories, view all of the victories, view specific victories, view victories from a day or a date range and view statistics about victories.

 ## Instructions for Build and Use